 - 1. All tuition and fees paid, excluding nonrefundable fees, must be fully refunded should a cancellation request be made within 72 hours of signing the enrollment agreement. - 2.
-2. The institution that cancels or changes a program of study or course (time, location, or other change considered substantive by the Executive Director) in such a way that a student who has started the program or course is unable to continue: - a.
+The institution that cancels or changes a program of study or course (time or location) in such a way that a student who has started the program or course is unable to continue ensures the following: - a.
 Makes arrangements, in a timely manner, to accommodate the needs of each student enrolled in the program; or - b.
 Refunds all money paid by the student for the program of study or course if alternative arrangements determined by GNPEC to be equitable to both the institution and the student are not possible.